 He is the archetypal male.
 When faced with world shattering grief his response is to fix the situation – he wants to mend his wife.
 Not primarily because he cares for her but as a way to deal with his own grief and also as a means of proving his own worth.
 She states that she was not “interesting” to him before her breakdown.
 She alludes to his arrogance and pride.
 He dominates her utterly, insisting that he knows what is best for her.
 His attempts to heal her are an expression of his masculinity, he is sensitive about not being a doctor and angered by the attempts of others to interfere in her therapy.
 He belittles and patronises her.

 She as the archetypal female is overpowered by sexual desire, irrational, excessively emotional, riddled with guilt and anxiety about her role as a woman and mother.
-It is hinted that she abused her son in some way and it is unclear whether she really did fail to prevent his fall from the window because she wanted to reach climax, or if this is part of her delusion.
-She, as mother, feels ultimately responsible for her child and as a result, for his death.
+She feels ultimately responsible for her child and as a result, for his death.
+She believes that she watched her son die, choosing reaching sexual climax, over saving him.
+But the Prologue suggests otherwise.

 Sexual symbolism comes thick and fast.
 The fox hole is a metaphor for the womb – She is afraid to walk near it after the death of her child.
 The branchless tree is a phallic symbol.
 The acorns which rain down on the roof and the story of the oak tree only needing to successfully reproduce every one hundred years are all representative of male reproduction.
 While females invest a massive amount of physical energy and time in reproducing – engaging in an act which is dangerous to them – men do not.
 At the beginning of the film, it is very important that the child falls as the mother reaches climax.
 Life is produced through the female impetus for sex.
 The reversal of this careless creation of life is the equally callous disposal of it – putting desire for a man above the motherly impulse to nurture.